“We don’t need to be wise beyond our years. All we need is to be wise beyond our fears.”

 - Anne Angelone: A functional medicine practitioner and author of the FODMAP-Free Paleo Breakthrough.
 Her AI challenge is ankylosing spondylitis, and she started strict AIP in 2012 and began reintroductions 6 months later.
 She can now enjoy the following foods daily: nuts, seeds, coffee, cocoa, and seed based spices.
 When I asked what lifestyle change had the biggest impact on her healing, she said exercise: yoga and swimming specifically, and the more she heals, the greater her strength and endurance.

-- Jo Romero: The blogger behind Comfort Bites and the author of the AIP Cookbook, SPICE.
+- Jo Romero: The author of the AIP Cookbook, SPICE.
 She turned to the AIP in July 2013, to heal her psoriasis, and started the reintroduction process 30 days later.
 She can now eat fruit-based spices, seed-based spices and whole seeds daily, egg yolks once a week (but not egg whites), white rice once a week, cooked tomatoes once a fortnight (but can’t tolerate raw), goat cheese once a month (but no other dairy), and nightshade spices once a month.
 She also enjoys dark chocolate on special occasions, but doesn’t eat it regularly, because she finds it causes sugar cravings, and too much sugar makes her psoriasis flare.
 Here’s what she says about the power of lifestyle: “By far the biggest lifestyle change that accelerated my healing was managing stress.
 I went to see a counselor to learn mindfulness techniques, took up yoga and I make sure I get half an hour purely to myself every day, just to sit and relax.
 It’s not much, but it has made a HUGE difference.”

 - Whitney Ross Gray: The blogger behind Nutrisclerosis.
 You can tell by that name that she’s reversing MS. She started the AIP in 2010 and went through the reintroduction process a year later.
 She now enjoys all spices (fruit-based, seed-based and nightshade), but avoids nightshade vegetables.
 She adds egg yolks to recipes for their nutrient-density, but avoids whole eggs.
 She’ll eat seeds in a recipe, but doesn’t seek them out for snacks, and the only nut she eats are brazil nuts (for their selenium).
 She enjoys white rice daily, dark chocolate once or twice a week, tequila once or twice a month, and the occasional gluten-free baked good as a special treat.
 When it comes to lifestyle, she agrees with Mickey, naming sleep as absolutely essential.